 Holy Trinity Church Wallington is the historic parish church of Wallington.
 The building was completed in 1867, paid for mainly by Nathaniel Bridges, the Lord of the Manor.
 Built in memory of his father John, the church was designed by architect E. Loftus Brock and completed for the sum of £3,955.
 Read more.

 The church has sought to serve the local community as part of the Church of England since its commission.
 Over the years, it has undergone several church plants and major building developments, served by eleven Vicars.
-See the names and read memories of 150 years of life at Holy Trinity below.
+See the names and read memories of over 150 years of life at Holy Trinity below.

 Wallington & Carshalton Newspaper, 29th Sept 1988

 Former congregation members of Holy Trinity Church Wallington remember life in the church.

 B.S Fryer remembers Revd Richard Boyle (Vicar from 1880 to 1908)

 “On A Sunday morning round about 10 o’clock a group of young people come together in the little classroom at the back of the old Parish Hall in Queens’s Road.
 The Rev. Richard Boyle…is there with Mrs Boyle.
 She sits down at the little wheezy harmonium and runs her fingers over the keys.
 The instrument responds with some weird noises whilst the lads and lassies attempt to control their mirth.
 Good, kindly Mr Boyle says: ‘It will be all right in a minute, Dears.
 The damp makes the notes stick.’ …the class gets under way, and the Vicar proceeds to expound to the young people, in his slow, precise way of speaking, the Collect and the Catechism.”